Skip to Main Content

 • communitylegalclinic@law.byu.edu

 • The BYU Community Legal Clinic is run by law professors and law students at BYU Law School.
 It is held from 5:00pm–7:00pm on Thursdays.
-It is anticipated that the Clinic will continue to be held on Thursdays at that time even in the summer.
 Walk-ins are welcome, but it is recommended that individuals email and make an appointment.
-The number listed above is for the Utah Bar, an organization that manages the BYU Community Legal Clinic appointments.
-Generally, you may call the number anytime during normal business hours (9:00am–5:00pm) to talk to a Utah Bar staff member to schedule an appointment with the Clinic.
 The Clinic mainly helps with immigration issues, but is willing to hear about any legal issue and may refer people to other organizations or attorneys if the Clinic cannot help.
 Family law matters will always be referred to Timpanogos Legal Center.
 The Clinic will only help those who are considered to have low or modest means.
-The Clinic is closed on holidays and during BYU Law School student breaks, especially the month of December.
-It is generally open during the summer.
-Contact communitylegalclinic@law.byu.edu or check the Facebook page "BYU Community Legal Clinic" for inquiries regarding a specific date, especially to confirm the location of the clinic.
+The Clinic is closed on holidays and during BYU Law School student breaks and finals, as well as in the summer.
+Contact communitylegalclinic@law.byu.edu or check the Facebook page "BYU Community Legal Clinic" (https://www.facebook.com/p/BYU-Community-Legal-Clinic-100054622023024/) for inquiries regarding a specific date.

 Help Me Find a Utah Lawyer (by the Utah State Bar)